Southeast Asian arts: Indonesia

 Indonesian art and culture has been shaped by long interactions between original indigenous customs and multiple foreign influences.
 Indonesia is central along ancient trading routes between the Far East and the Middle East, resulting in many cultural practices being strongly influenced by a multitude of religions, including Hinduism, Buddhism, Confucianism and Islam, all strong in the major trading cities.
 The result is a complex cultural mixture very different from the original indigenous cultures.
 Indonesian art may include, for example, prehistoric cave paintings and megalithic ancestral statues of Central Sulawesi, tribal wooden carving traditions of Toraja and Asmat people, Hindu-Buddhist art of classical Javanese civilization which produced Borobudur and Prambanan, vivid Balinese paintings and performing arts, Islamic arts of Aceh, to the contemporary art of Indonesian artists today.

 Also of note are Balinese paintings, which often express natural scenes and themes from the traditional dances.
 Such Balinese art is art of Hindu-Javanese origin that grew from the work of artisans of the Majapahit Kingdom, with their expansion to Bali in the late 13th century.
 From the 16th until the 20th centuries, the village of Kamasan, Klungkung (East Bali), was the centre of classical Balinese art.
 During the first part of the 20th century, new varieties of Balinese art developed.
 Since the late twentieth century, Ubud and its neighboring villages established a reputation as the center of Balinese art.
 Eiseman observes that Balinese art is actually carved, painted, woven, and prepared into objects intended for everyday use rather than as object d 'art.

 In the 1920s, with the arrival of many western artists, Bali became an artist enclave (as Tahiti was for Paul Gauguin) for avant-garde artists such as Walter Spies (German), Rudolf Bonnet (Dutch), Adrien-Jean Le Mayeur (Belgian), Arie Smit (Dutch) and Donald Friend (Australian) in more recent years.
 Most of these western artists had very little influence on the Balinese until the post-World War Two period, although some accounts over-emphasise the western presence at the expense of recognising Balinese creativity.

+Textiles are another important part of Indonesian art.
+Batik involves wax-resist dyeing to create intricate patterns, while ikat uses resist-dyed threads for weaving.